i049382/bullxFilter/README.md

 Enable the Developer Mode switch (top right corner)

-Download the .crx file to your local computer and drag and drop on the Chrome browser.
+Download the .crx file from the "Extension Download Folder" to your local computer and drag and drop on the Chrome browser.